Mohamed Mohamed, Executive Director

 Samirah is a filmmaker and film scholar, with published articles about experimental and independent film/video in the Arab world.
 Her films include experimental documentary Far From You about Egyptian singer Umm Kulthoum, among various other experimental films and installations.
-Her publications include the introduction to the English translation of Syrian film director Mohammad Malas’s book, The Dream – A Diary of a Film (American University in Cairo Press, 2016), about whom she is also co-authoring a book, Focus on Mohammad Malas (Palgrave Macmillan Press, publication date forthcoming 2018).
-This book will be among the first in a book series on Arab Cinemas for which she is a co-editor.
+Her publications include the introduction to the English translation of Syrian film director Mohammad Malas’s book, The Dream – A Diary of a Film (American University in Cairo Press, 2016), about whom she also co-authored a book, Cinema al-Dunya: The Worlds of Mohammad Malas (Palgrave Macmillan Press, forthcoming 2018).
+This book is among the first in a series on Arab Cinemas for which she is a co-editor.
 She has taught film studies and production in Singapore (Ngee Ann Polytechnic), Egypt (American University in Cairo), the San Francisco Bay Area (U.C.
 Berkeley and Sonoma State University), and Virginia (George Mason University), where she currently teaches as an Adjunct Associate Professor.
 She has an M.F.A. in Cinema from San Francisco State University and a B.A. in English Literature from Oberlin College.

 Dagmar Painter, Curator